Maison des Tanneurs, the most traditional cuisine

 I love sweets and cinnamon, so when people started telling me about the gingerbread, I knew straightaway I would become a great fan.
 This tasty product, made from flour, cinnamon, ginger, aniseed, cardamom and pepper, halfway between a loaf of bread and a cake, is also called spice bread.
 They told me all this at Mireille Oster, one of the best-known Strasbourg establishments for gingerbread.
 At Mireille Oster, they make up to 44 different variations of this bread, whose history goes back to the 16th century and which features prominently in the Christmases of Alsace and other countries of northern Europe.
 At Mireille Oster, they recommend eating it with chocolate, although it is now also enjoyed with pâté on top or in meat or fish dishes.

-Pain d'épices Mireille Oster
+Pain d'épices Mireille Oster (External link)

 14 rue des Dentelles, Strasbourg